manelpuig/rUBot_gopigo_ws/Documentation/0_gopigo_setup.md

 #### **2.1.1.
 Using nomachine remote desktop**
 To connect your computer to the robot using Nomachine:
-- Plug the pendrive to USB port
+- Plug the pendrive to USB port of PC in Lab IE
 - Execute "nxplayer.exe"

 Add new robot and edit the connection: